Deciphering the origin of spin current in spintronic terahertz emitters and its imprint on their electromagnetic radiation via time-dependent density functional theory

 Figure~\ref{fig:fig3}(c) shows that the real-time signal of THz radiation contains contributions from charge currents within {\em both} Pt and Co layers, which can be spatially resolved by limits of integration in Eq.~\eqref{eq:eff}.
-The latter current has been predicted very recently by Refs.~\cite{Kefayati2024,VarelaManjarres2024} as an additional consequence of $\partial_t M^y(t)$ that acts as a nonequilibrium drive for electrons.
-Compared to the time profile of fsLP, the initial nonequilibrium drive, the time dependence of $\partial_t M^y(t)$ has different spectral content~\cite{Mrudul2024} and always pumps {\em both} spin [Fig.~\ref{fig:fig2}] and charge currents.
-This feature can be contrasted to current pumping by precessing magnetization driven by low frequency EM radiation, which typically generates only spin current~\cite{Tserkovnyak2005,VarelaManjarres2023}.
-The two contributions do not simply enhance each other due to their different phase---in fact, the contribution from Pt slightly reduces [Fig.~\ref{fig:fig3}(f)] the signal dominated by charge current flowing within Co layer.
+The two contributions do not simply enhance each other due to their different phase.
+The latter current, $I^x_\mathrm{FM}$, has been predicted~\cite{Kefayati2024,VarelaManjarres2024,Freimuth2017} as an additional consequence of $\partial_t M^y(t)$ that acts as a nonequilibrium drive for electrons.
+Thus, time-dependence of $\partial_t M^y(t)$ always {\em concurrently} pumps {\em both} interlayer spin, $I^z_{S_\alpha}$, and intralayer charge, $I^x_\mathrm{FM}$ currents denoted in Fig.~\ref{fig:fig1}.
+This feature can be contrasted to current pumping by precessing magnetization driven by low frequency EM radiation, which typically generates only spin current~\cite{Tserkovnyak2005} (in the absence of SOC~\cite{Mahfouzi2012,VarelaManjarres2023}).
+Note that real-time THz signals in Figs.~\ref{fig:fig3}(c) and ~\ref{fig:fig3}(d) has maximum at the same time when fsLP (gray curve in the inset) reaches maximum.
+However, it also looks as if THz signals exists before fsLP.
+This is an illusion due to difficulty in showing small oscillations that mark the true beginning of fsLP, even if a much wider ordinate scale is used than employed in Fig.~\ref{fig:fig3}(c) [one can also understand this issues by watching movies accompanying Ref.~\cite{Bajpai2019} which show how electrons start to flow even though fsLP is apparently still zero].